emmagonz22/Needleman-Wunsch-algorithm---Python-/README.md

-## Use of pandas and numpy library to process the data of the cvs file
+## Use of csv library to process the data of the cvs file

-#### Dependency require
-    pip3 install pandas